You can’t hide your true colours as you approach the autumn of your life.

 Unlike the leaves, autumn’s skies turn bluer than usual at this time of year.
 Above are excerpts of three of the bluest skies I’ve photographed in the past month.
 Each one is such a unique hue.
-Who would have thought there could be so many versions of ’sky blue’ to be found at this time of year?
-Nature’s true colours never cease to amaze me.
+Who would have thought there could be so many versions of ‘sky blue’ to be found at this time of year?
+Nature’s true colors never cease to amaze me.

 I only hope that my true colors, as I stride gratefully into my own autumn, are as beautiful as your photos.